Cecilia Conrad, Lever for Change

 Luigi Butera, Copenhagen Business School

-Christopher Clapp, Harris School of Public Policy at the University of Chicago
+Christopher Clapp, the Kenneth C. Griffin Department of Economics at the University of Chicago

 Sara Konrath, Indiana University Lilly Family School of Philanthropy